sizezero/creative-incubation/entries/2020-02-29/entry.md

 One thing to say about the convention: it blows PAX out of the water.
 The library was ridiculously huge and well sorted so it was trivial to find a game.
-It had not only classic games but unreleased games as well as games that are very hard to find.
-As an example Nemesis is out of print and costs $500 on ebay but there were four copies available.
+It had classic games, unreleased games, and hard to find games.
+E.g. Nemesis is out of print and costs $500 on ebay but there were four copies available.

 I was sick during the Con so I didn't get to play as many games as I should have.